When you are trying to get pregnant, you become impatient to see a positive test result.

-You search for all kinds of information, day and night, applying hardly any selection criteria.
-Ladies from internet forums become your family during this time.
-Which is OK – internet forums are a great source of information and support while you are waiting to get pregnant.
-But you should not expect much.
-Fertility forums are nothing more then a quick hug, like a virtual touch coming from women who are in the same life situation as you are.
+But you should not expect much, because fertility forums are nothing more then a quick hug – a virtual touch coming from women who are in the same life situation as you are.

-If you are not selective, or expect too much, or search internet in order to understand your medical condition, then you might soon be left frustrated, or even feel how fear and anxiety buttons in your head and heart fire on.
+If you use Internet to understand your medical condition, then you might soon be left frustrated, or even feel how fear and anxiety buttons in your head and heart fire on.

-However, no source should be blindly trusted.
-Noise is all around and not even top research is free of it.
-Nobody is in possession of the Holy Grail of truth.
-Knowledge which is based on archeological records and natural laws is reliable, and for that reason I spend much of my time researching and trying to understand women’s lives and fertility from the Stone Age until about ten thousand years ago.
-If you have any infertility condition and want to learn more about it, pay attention to double-blind, randomized and placebo controlled clinical studies involving many participants.
+In absolute terms, only knowledge which is based on archeological records and natural laws is reliable (and for that reason I spend much of my time researching and trying to understand women’s lives and fertility from the Stone Age until about ten thousand years ago).
+So if you have any infertility condition and want to learn more about it, pay attention to double-blind, randomized and placebo controlled clinical studies involving many participants, and don’t torture yourself by browsing fertility chats.

 - Relax.
 This means, do nothing.
 Or if you absolutely MUST remain active, then with things which make you feel well.